hyperledger-archives/indy-sdk/doc/android-build.md

 - Run `build_x86.sh` to build for x86 cpu architecture

 ## Usage
-- Copy generated `libindy.so` to the jniLibs folder of you android project
+- Copy generated `indy-sdk/libindy/build_scripts/android/libindy.so` to the jniLibs folder of you android project
 - Load library using the JNA